iminparallel/RAG-bot/README.md

 8. run `yarn dev` to run in localhost

-9. You will see the port it is launching on on the terminal, and visit the address (if port 3000 is free it will be launched there)
+9. You will see the port it is launching on the terminal, and visit the address (if port 3000 is free it will be launched there)

 ## Deployment